Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 Malukah nailed both the English and Polish parts, and I find myself listening to this melody over and over again.

 This song is a tribute to the first-person shooter game Destiny and has a seriously cool added rock feel to it, which Malukah's throaty voice goes beautifully with.
-Even though I've never played Destiny, personally, I really love this gorgeous song of hers.
-She must really have loved the game to be inspired to write such an awesome tune.
+I had never played Destiny before, but I loved this gorgeous song of hers so much that I bought it and played it.
+It's a great game, and Malukah must really have loved it, too, to to be inspired to write such an awesome song.

 Age of Oppression was originally a song which is sometimes sung by bards in Skyrim, and Malukah brought us a gorgeous cover with backing vocals and seriously cool background percussion.
 The original was okay, but this version, in my opinion, is much better.
 I'm sure the other eighty thousand people who "liked" the video would agree.